ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 ```
 </br>

-Can you see why the following match is bad even though it is a graph morphism?
+Suppose we are given the following match of `Find` in a host graph.
+Can you see why this match is bad?

 ```{image} assets/Ch6/bad-match-1.png
 :alt: Whoopsy!